 “We weren’t really wanting to manage a business and have to be an income from that side.
 We really wanted to support people.
-So, we reached out to them, and they (our consultants) were able to direct us into the idea that we could partner with nonprofits and work under an umbrella strategy with them.
-And so, at some point, if we did need money donated for any project or plans that we are doing or events, it could kind of be filtered through that nonprofit.
-So, that’s kind of the avenue we’ve taken right now.
+So, we reached out to them, and our consultants were able to direct us into the idea that we could partner with nonprofits and work under an umbrella strategy with them… So, that’s kind of the avenue we’ve taken right now.
 We are trying to help them help nonprofits by supporting them with some strategic ideas.
 And then that will help us kind of get our mission out.”

 To bolster the success of its endeavor, Animals Connect Everyone has already started with the creation of different strategies and small projects that would get the name of the organization out into the open.